What is ATAS clearance?

 We would recommend applying as early as you can, to avoid delays in receiving your ATAS certificate.
 Please be advised that you can't apply for your visa until you have received your ATAS certificate.

 When will I receive my ATAS certificate?

 ATAS applications take at least 20 working days to be processed.
-Between April and September applications can take over 30 days.
+Between April and September applications can take over 30 working days.

 Each ATAS application is specific to the course you applied for.
 If you have applied for more than one course that requires ATAS, you would need to submit a separate ATAS application for each course.

 What happens once I get my ATAS certificate?

 What if 30 working days have passed and I haven't received my ATAS certificate?

 Please contact the Visa & International Student Advice team and we can ask for an update on your application.
 We can't ask for an update unless 30 working days have passed and can't ask the ATAS team to expedite your application.

 - You change courses or want to start a new course which requires ATAS.